pnp/List-Formatting/view-samples/picture-link-tiles-collapsible/README.md

 ﻿# Picture Link Tiles - Collapsible

 ## Summary

-Currently, Gallery view allows formatting of group headers, but no built-in or JSON-supported expand and collapse behavior like Grouped view.
-This sample demonstrates how to render list items as cards, where you can choose which field values are displayed within each card.
+Currently, Gallery view allows formatting of group headers, but it does not support built-in or JSON-based expand and collapse behavior like List view.
+This sample demonstrates how to render list items as cards, where you can choose which field values are displayed within each card and define target links.

 ![Sample screenshot](./assets/screenshot.png)